 The SwitchStand by BTOD is a heavy duty version of the Home Concepts Miracle Desk.
 This product is more stable than the miracle desk, but still very basic.
 With two height options it will fit a small percentage of the population properly.

-The Standee Classic is the most overpriced box available for the top of your desk.
-Prices will range from $179.95 for the small and up to $249.99 for the XL.
-While this product is very stable, we would consider looking at some of the basic manual adjustable units or some of the low end gas/spring assisted.
+The Standee Classic is one of the nicest looking fixed risers for the top of your desk.
+Prices will range from $99.95 for the small and up to $149.99 for the XL.
+Standee offers four heights: 10″, 12″, 14″ and 16″ tall.
+While this product is very stable, we would consider looking at some of the basic manual adjustable units or some of the low-end gas/spring assisted.

 The basic manual adjustment type provides a small amount of adjustment.
 They are designed to create a more custom fit than their fixed height counterparts.
 Unfortunately, the adjustments tend to be cumbersome.
 While some of these will provide full sit to stand functionality, the amount of effort required to change positions is too great.
 Because of this, many customers will stop making adjustments and leave them at standing height.
 Most options within the category will range from $99 up to $299.

 The original Stand Steady is one of the first basic manual adjustment standing desks to hit the market.
 Developed in 2012 by Day Martin, this product has been a bestseller on Amazon for multiple years.
-With an adjustment range from 11.25” to 15.25 it will adjust to fit a decent portion of the population correctly.
-This product is only meant to be used for standing; sitting will require you to move your computer and paper work back to your existing desk.
+The updated version has an improved adjustment range from 12” to 18″.
+This range will adjust to fit a decent portion of the population correctly.
+The standard desk height for a traditional desk is 29-30″.
+This would put the Stand Steady around the 41″ to 48″ height range.
+It might be too tall for shorter users.
+This product is only meant to be used for standing; sitting will require you to move your computer and paperwork back to your existing desk.

 The UpStanding Desk is a product that came to market through the Kickstarter platform.
 It provides six adjustments for your monitor and five for the keyboard/mouse area.
 While this product will offer the sit to stand functionality, it doesn’t allow for fine adjustments.
 It is also much more cumbersome to make adjustments, meaning you will be more likely to leave it in a standing only desk.